amitha-sanka/repository_1/_posts/2022-08-25-amitha-markdown-post.md

 layout: post
 description: A minimal example of using markdown with fastpages.
 categories: [markdown]
-title: An Amitha's First Markdown Post
+title: Amitha's First Markdown Post
 ---
-# Amitha's First Markdown Post

 ## Basic setup

 Jekyll requires blog post files to be named according to the following format:

 `YEAR-MONTH-DAY-filename.md`

-Grocery List
-- apples
-- tide detergent
-- bananas
-- strawberries
-- milk
-- almond milk

 ## Basic formatting